Ne ver, ne boysya: Production

 The title of the song is based on a Russian prison saying, which entered Russian mainstream culture due to Aleksandr Solzhenitsyn's book The Gulag Archipelago.
 The term has also been interpreted as a reference to the repression faced by the LGBTQ community.

 According to Australian-born Mars Lasar, the song was produced by him and Ivan Shapovalov by sending MP3s over the internet to each other, with Lasar in the U.S. and Shapovalov in Russia.
 There are several versions of the song, including the promotional version that was used for Eurovision promotions.

 Release

 "Ne ver, ne boysya" was a promo-only release distributed for Eurovision.
 The song was first included on the UK maxi-CD single for "Not Gonna Get Us" on 19 May 2003.
 It was also released on the single for "How Soon Is Now?", and on the UK Deluxe Edition of 200 km/h in the Wrong Lane on 26 May 2003.
 It was then released on 25 November 2003 in t.A.T.u.
 Remixes.
 The song reappeared in 2006 on The Best.

 Music video

-The song has a music video, directed by Alexei Akellov, that contains videos of wars, accidents, and other pictures of the real world, as well as videos of Lena Katina and Julia Volkova.
+The song has a music video, directed by Valery Polienko, that contains videos of wars, accidents, and other pictures of the real world, as well as videos of Lena Katina and Julia Volkova.
 The video is on both t.A.T.u.'s official MySpace and YouTube pages.